music-encoding/guidelines/_guidelines-v3/22-userSymbols/03-usersymbolsPositioningCoordinates/04-usersymbolsCurveShape.md

 list,
 first x and y offsets for the first control point, then x and y offsets for the second one.
-The x and y offsets are given in staff units (or inside the context of <a class="link_odd_elementSpec" href="/v3/elements/symbolDef">symbolDef</a> in abstract units).
+The x and y offsets are given in staff units (or inside the context of [symbolDef](/v3/elements/symbolDef.html){:.link_odd_elementSpec} in abstract units).
 The offsets for the first inner control point are relative to the start point, the ones for the second inner control point are relative to the end point.